sunfishcode/wasm-reference-manual/WebAssembly.md

 in other languages.
 "Branch" is used here instead to emphasize the commonality with the other branch instructions.

-> The `$default` label is not considered to be part of the branch table.
+> The `$default` label isn't considered to be part of the branch table.

 ["jump table"]: https://en.wikipedia.org/w/index.php?title=Jump_table